mathspp/mathspp/pages/02.blog/04.pydonts/assignment-expressions-and-the-walrus-operator/item.en.md

 (If you are new here and have no idea what a Pydon't is, you may want to read the [Pydon't Manifesto][manifesto].)

-# Walrus Operator and Assignment Expressions
+# Walrus operator and assignment expressions

 The walrus operator is written as `:=` (a colon and an equality sign) and was first introduced in Python 3.8.